 The employer must ensure that employees are adapted to their job before making an economic redundancy.

 “Predictive management of jobs and skills” is a compulsory legal procedure in companies with 300 or more employees.
 It is optional in other companies.

 In addition, the employer must choose the people to dismiss, it can also organize a collective conventional breach.

 - Preliminary interview: During this interview the employer will have to give the employee the documents issued by “POLE EMPLOI” named in French (PROPOSITION D’UN CONTRAT DE SECURISATION PROFESSIONNELLE) and tell him the reasons for the break.

 - Notification of dismissal: It will be mandatory by registered letter with acknowledgment of receipt, and the date of departure of the employee must respect the period of notice.

-The procedure is more complex and varies according to the number of people dismissed over a period of 30 days.
+- Collective dismissal: the procedure is more complex and varies according to the number of people dismissed over a period of 30 days.
 To know some of them in detail, you should contact a chartered accountant specializing in employment law.